Author: David Lively, Organically Grown Company

 One morning several months later, however, Tom and I stood in the Pritchett Field at Riverbrook Farm and for the first time discussed the potential for creating a growers’ cooperative that would market our crops.
 We were frustrated with competing in a too-small market against growers who were also friends and allies, and our goal was to better coordinate our approach to the market while remaining on-farm rather than using 25% of our energy on marketing; relying on OGC staff to market, sell and deliver our produce and collect afterwards.
 Ironically, we ended up becoming OGC employees ourselves.

-We were just a bunch of mostly young back to the landers trying to learn farming, and in the process we managed to create an organization that has served as a continually innovative and inventive model, showing that it is not necessary to drop the culture from agriculture in order to do business.
-We set up and fine-tuned our production and distribution model from scratch with little support except from Eugene’s alternative community and our peers in the organic movement.
+We were just a bunch of mostly young back to the landers trying to learn to farm, and in the process we managed to create an organization that has served as a continually innovative and inventive model, showing that it is not necessary to drop the culture from agriculture in order to do business.
+We set up and fine-tuned our production and distribution model from scratch with little support except Eugene’s alternative community and our peers in the organic movement.
 We did this while holding onto our vision and values, and we have been rewarded as we have because we honored our culture and the community around us while working hard every day to live what we had dreamed.

 It is at times difficult for some of us to appreciate that, as we move our business from one structure, one leadership, one initiative to another over the years, striving for a future where complexity and wholeness, justice and compassion, and clean and good food become more essential threads in the fabric of our societies, the work also gets done in the NOW.